techidaily/site-facebook/source/_posts/10-lite-android-apps-that-are-faster-than-the-full-versions.md

 Close

  Parallel Space is a cloning app for Android through which you can use multiple app accounts on the same device simultaneously.
-As the app[runs multiple accounts in parallel](https://www.makeuseof.com/tag/run-multiple-app-copies-android/) , it usually freezes low-end phones.
+As the app [runs multiple accounts in parallel](https://www.makeuseof.com/tag/run-multiple-app-copies-android/) , it usually freezes low-end phones.
 So, to address these performance issues, its Lite version was launched.

  It supports all the features such as multiple accounts and secret space.
 However, the highly optimized app doesn't affect your phone's space and performance.